 The pretreatment program provides the City of North Olmsted an efficient monitoring and enforcement tool that is used to protect the City’s sewer system, treatment plant, their workers and the surrounding environment from injury and/or disruption of biological processes caused by deleterious materials.

-THE UNITED STATES ENVIRONMENTAL PROTECTION AGENCY REGULATION along with OHIO ENVIRONMENTAL PROTECTION AGENCY, under authority of 40 C.F.R.
-403.8(f) (2) (vii), require all approved pretreatment programs to publish annually the names of all industrial users in Significant Non-Compliance (SNC) with pretreatment standards and other requirements during the preceding year.
+THE UNITED STATES ENVIRONMENTAL PROTECTION AGENCY REGULATION along with OHIO ENVIRONMENTAL PROTECTION AGENCY, under the authority of 40 C.F.R.
+403.8(f) (2) (vii), require all approved pretreatment programs to publish annually the names of all industrial users in Significant Non-Compliance (SNC) with pretreatment standards and other requirements during the preceding year/period.

-Companies deemed to be in Significant Noncompliance (SNC) are industries who have violated a Federal, State, or Local limit/ordinance during the time period of November 1, 2018, to November 1, 2019.
+Companies deemed to be in Significant Noncompliance (SNC) are industries that have violated a Federal, State, or Local limit/ordinance during the period of March 1, 2020, to February 28, 2021.

-Listed in the index below is the name of the industry in Significant Noncompliance, a brief description of the violation, and the current status of the violation.
+Listed in the index below is the name of any industry in Significant Noncompliance, a brief description of the violation, and the current status of the violation.

 When a company is found to be in Significant Noncompliance (SNC), the City of North Olmsted offers free technical assistance to help the company return to compliance or begin to comply with local, state, and federal limits.
 As part of this assistance preset time limits are used so that compliance is achieved in the shortest possible time.

-At the time of this report, it is possible that a company listed for SNC may have made significant progress toward correcting the violation and may now be in compliance.
+At the time of this report, a company listed for SNC may have made significant progress toward correcting the violation and may now be in compliance.

 Significant Non-Compliance Criteria:

-- Violations of wastewater discharge limits, defined here as those in which 66% or more of all of the measurements taken during a six-month period exceed (by any magnitude) a numerical Pretreatment Standard, Local Limit, or Requirement for the same pollutant parameter.
+- Violations of wastewater discharge limits, defined here as those in which 66% or more of all of the measurements taken during six months exceed (by any magnitude) a numerical Pretreatment Standard, Local Limit, or Requirement for the same pollutant parameter.

 - (2) Technical Review Criteria (TRC) violations, defined here as those in which 33% or more of all the measurements for each pollutant parameter taken during a six-month period equal or exceed the product of a numerical Pretreatment Standard or Requirement multiplied by the applicable TRC value (TRC = 1.4 for BOD, TSS, fats, oil, and grease and 1.2 for all other pollutants except pH).

-- (3) Any other violation of a pretreatment effluent limit (daily maximum or long-term average) that the Commission determines has caused, alone or in combination with other discharges, interference or pass through (including endangering the health of Commission personnel or the general public).
+- (3) Any other violation of a pretreatment effluent limit (daily maximum or long-term average) that the Commission determines has caused, alone or in combination with other discharges, interference, or pass-through (including endangering the health of commissioned personnel or the general public).

 - (7) Failure to accurately report noncompliance

-- (8) Any other violation or group of violations which the Commission/Pretreatment Authority determines, has adversely affected the operation or implementation of the Industrial Pretreatment Program.
+- (8) Any other violation or group of violations that the Commission/Pretreatment Authority determines, has adversely affected the operation or implementation of the Industrial Pretreatment Program.

-2019 Pretreatment Notice of Violation and Significant Non-Compliance List Company Name Violations Cited Present Status
+2020 Pretreatment Notice of Violation and Significant Non-compliance List Company Name Violations Cited Present Status

 |Company Name||Violations Cited||Present Status|